haxtheweb/webcomponents/README.md

 - `$ npm run new`
     -  Create a new component.
 - `$ npm test`
-    -  Run tests on ALL RHElements.
+    -  Run tests on ALL LRNWebComponents.
 - `$ npm run build`
-    -  Run build on ALL RHElements.
+    -  Run build on ALL LRNWebComponents.
 - `$ npm run bootstrap`
-    - Update ALL rhelements' dependencies and interlink them with [lerna bootstrap][lerna-bs].
+    - Update ALL lrnwebcomponents' dependencies and interlink them with [lerna bootstrap][lerna-bs].
 - `$ npm run storybook`
     - Run storybook
 - `$ npm run build-storybook`